IanAWatson/LillyMol/docs/Utilities/GFP_Tools/train_test_split_optimise.md

 otherwise it is rejected and reversed.

 ## Details
-The tool becomes viable froma run-time perspective by keeping track of the neighbours of each item, so when two molecules are swapped from train to test, only the distances associdated with those two molecules are recomputed.
+The tool becomes viable from a run-time perspective by keeping track of the neighbours of each item, so when two molecules are swapped from train to test, only the distances associated with those two molecules are recomputed.

-Generally assume that we only care about relatively short distances, and all distances beyond some threshold are just considered "substantially different" and are all considered the same.
+Generally we assume that we only care about relatively short distances, and all distances beyond some threshold are just considered "substantially different" and are all considered the same.
-This is not really necessary, but given the run-time advantages seems reasonable.
+This is not really necessary, but given the potentially large size of a complete nearest neighbour file, seems desirable.
+In the case of a 3100 item QSAR dataset used here for testing, finding all neighbours within 0.45 distance results in a 113MB nearest neighbour file.

 ## HowTo
 The process involves three steps.